bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/protocol-type.md

 ## Conclusion
 You've learned how to combine objects created with structs and classes into a single array without type casting.
 It works because a protocol is used as a type.
 A true magic.

 In the following lesson, you will learn how to pass data between classes using `delegate`.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).